JarTenh/mixed_messages/README.md

 ## What is Mixed Messages about?

-The Mixed Messages is a **command-line program**, that outputs _a randomly generated inspirational message_ each time the user runs the **main.js**.
+The Mixed Messages is a **command-line program**, that outputs _a randomly generated 'inspirational' message_ each time the user runs the **main.js**.
 There is no input required, just run the main.js in your terminal.
 The program logs an inspirational message to your console to make up your day! :smiley:

+There are only few lines to randomly choose from as of writing this text, but who knows, maybe I'll add more for your amusement some day!

-# Prerequisities
+## Prerequisities

 You should have [**node.js**](http:/nodejs.org) installed on your computer to be able to run javascript-files in your terminal.

-# Copyright
+## Copyright

 This program was created by JarTenh.
 However, it's free to use by anyone, so feel free to browse the code. :blush: